Edisoft

-Thales Edisoft – Thales Edisoft Portugal, S.A. is a company of Thales Group that offers software development and engineering solutions, systems integration and technological consulting for critical systems in land, maritime, space or cyberspace for the defense and civil markets.
-Edisoft has currently partnerships with two portuguese shipbuilders, Arsenal do Alfeite and with West Sea Shipyard, the builder of Viana do Castelo-class patrol vessels.
+Thales Edisoft – Thales Edisoft Portugal, S.A. is a company of Thales Group that provides software development, systems engineering, technological consulting, and systems integration.
+The company develops critical infrastructure solutions across land, maritime, aerospace, and cyberspace domains for both the civil and defense markets.
+Within the naval sector, Thales Edisoft maintains strategic industrial partnerships with prominent Portuguese shipbuilders, notably working alongside Arsenal do Alfeite and the West Sea Shipyard, the primary contractor responsible for constructing the Viana do Castelo-class patrol vessels for the Portuguese Navy.

-This company currently carries out projects in several business areas: